Galleria mellonella

 Galleria mellonella, the greater wax moth or honeycomb moth, is a moth of the family Pyralidae.
 G. mellonella is found throughout the world.
 It is one of two species of wax moths, with the other being the lesser wax moth.
 G. mellonella eggs are laid in the spring, and they have four life stages.
 Males are able to generate ultrasonic sound pulses, which, along with pheromones, are used in mating.
 The larvae of G. mellonella are also often used as a model organism in research.

 The greater wax moth is well known for its parasitization of honeybees and their hives.
 Because of the economic loss caused by this species, several control methods including heat treatment and chemical fumigants such as carbon dioxide have been used.

 The caterpillar of G. mellonella has attracted interest for its ability to degrade polyethylene plastic.

 Geographic range

 G. mellonella was first reported as a pest in Asia, but then spread to northern Africa, Great Britain, some parts of Europe, northern America, and New Zealand.
 The species is now distributed throughout the globe.
-It has been reported in twenty-seven African countries, nine Asian countries, five North American countries, three Latin American countries, Australia, ten European countries, and five island countries.
+It has been reported in twenty-seven African countries, nine Asian countries, four North American countries, three Latin American countries, Australia, ten European countries, and five island countries.
 It is projected that the pest may spread further, especially due to climate change.